bminixhofer/nlprule/README.md

 ## Maintenance disclaimer

 NLPRule is currently pretty bare bones in terms of API and documentation.
-I will definitely fix bugs, but adding new functionality and improving API / docs will depend on interest by the community.
+I will definitely fix bugs, but adding new functionality (especially new languages) and improving API / docs will depend on interest by the community.

 Fixing discrepancies between NLPRule and LanguageTool behaviour will have high priority if any are found.